ec-europa/platform-dev/sites/all/modules/features/custom/multisite_readspeaker/README.txt

 An own account at ReadSpeaker that includes the ReadSpeaker Enterprise Highlighting product.

 ; Installation
-To install, copy the readspeaker_hl directory and all its contents to your modules directory.
+To install, copy the multisite_readspeaker directory and all its contents to your modules directory.

 ; Configuration